-Bitcoin (BTC) Dropped to $ 43,000!
+Bitcoin (BTC) Dropped To $ 43,000!
 Why Is Bitcoin Falling?

 As of 22:00, the minutes of the FED were published, but the fact that such a move came about 1 hour later confirms this.
 Ethereum eased to $3,600 and BNB to $489.
 As long as the price holds above $42,000, there is technical recovery potential.
 However, a retest of the $43,700 region may cause this support to crack.
 The RSI has slumped as low as 20 on the four-hour chart and it’s on a monthly basis.
 Considering similar situations in the past, it may be time for a short-term recovery.

 In the sudden declines, over $200 million of margin long positions were liquidated.
-We have seen again how much damage leveraged transactions can cause even with a 4% price movement.
+We have seen again how much damage leveraged transactions can cause even in a 4% price movement.